mengbingrock/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Pitfalls:
+* Cannot recognize the lanes in some special cases in project videos and especially in challeng videos:
+![alt text][image7]
+possible solutions are: tune the image filter parameter, try in RGB space or HLS space to elimanate the influence from sunshine, etc. To do the averaging over the time series or space, like reject certain recognized line if the new line is a big position change repect to the last line.